 - ministry in national parks;

 - youth ministry;

 - evangelistic ministry in a local church;

-- chaplaincy in a hospital, nursing home, or military;
+- chaplaincy in hospitals, nursing homes, or with the military;

 - or in other similar ministries – we welcome your creativity!